Hello! My name is Julia Duffy.

 I am currently working as a teaching Assistant for CS 3500, Software Development I at the University of Utah.
 This position has given me a deeper understanding of fundamental software development principles as well as expertise in C# development, Microsoft Visual Studio, Networking and Logging, Managing SQL Databases, JSON Serialization, and more.
 My role as a TA has also improved my ability to communicate complex ideas, and collaborate with others, and has taught me how to lead by example.

-Competed internationally- 2x World Championship competitor, 6x USA National team member, and 2x National Cup Champion.
-During this time, I worked as a freelance climbing coach.
-I also worked as a brand ambassador.
+Competed internationally- 2x World Championship competitor, 7x USA National team member, and 2x National Cup Champion.
+During this time, I worked as a freelance climbing coach and brand ambassador.
 Climbing is still one of my biggest passions, but nowadays I prefer to climb outdoors.
-Climbing competitively taught me about goal-setting and strategic planning in achieving success.
+Climbing competitively taught me about what it takes to achieve mastery in something, and it is still one of my biggest passions outside of software development.